memflow/memflow/README.md

 Some connectors like `qemu_procfs` will require elevated privileges.
 Refer to the readme of the connector for additional information on their required access rights.

-To simplify running examples, tests, and benchmarks through different connectors we added a simple cargo runner script for Linux to this repository.
+To simplify running examples, tests, and benchmarks through different connectors, we added a simple cargo runner script for Linux to this repository.
 Simply set any of the following environment variables when running the `cargo` command to elevate privileges:

 - `RUST_SUDO` will start the resulting binary via sudo.